thegangtechnology/exco/README.md

 Parameters:
 - `label` label to match.
+- `n` Optional.
+Default value is 1.
+Indicates the number of rows to skip from label cell to located cell.

+### `search_below_of`
+Searches for non-empty cell below of the cell with the given label.

+Parameters:
+- `label` label to match.
-- `max_empty_row_search` Optional.
-Default value is 0.
-Indicates the number of rows to search for non-empty cell below of label.
+- `max_empty_row_search` Indicates the maximum number of rows to search for non-empty cell below of label.

 ## Assumption